4Sighteducation/FLASH/LAUNCH_PLAN.md

 Payments: Do you want RevenueCat for v1 (yes/no), and do you prefer subscription or one-time for Full?
 Backend: Are you already using Supabase exclusively for subscription state, or do you also want RevenueCat webhooks to be the source of truth?
 Notifications: Are you okay shipping only “extraction completed” + “cards due” for v1, skipping streak reminders if time gets tight?
-If you want, I can turn this into a week-by-week checklist in a new LAUNCH-CHECKLIST.md and (if you say so) add/commit/push it to your repo.
+If you want, I can turn this into a week-by-week checklist in a new LAUNCH-CHECKLIST.md and (if you say so) add/commit/push it to your repo.am used to us